Parents and carers

 Appeals will be heard within 30 schools days of the appeal being lodged.

-If you wish to submit an appeal, please send in writing directly to the Academy, C/o Principal’s PA, SBL Academy, North Street, Oldland Common, Bristol, BS30 8TS.
+If you wish to submit an appeal, please send in writing directly to the Academy, C/o Headteacher’s PA, SBL Academy, North Street, Oldland Common, Bristol, BS30 8TS.

 Active travel to SBL Academy